Michael Alan Anderson

 BIOGRAPHY

-Michael Alan Anderson specializes in a wide range of issues related to sacred music from the fourteenth through the sixteenth century, with emphasis on lay devotion and saints.
+Anderson specializes in sacred music from the fourteenth through sixteenth centuries, illuminating the intersections of devotion and social identity in the late Middle Ages and Renaissance.
 He is the author of Music and Performance in the Book of Hours (Routledge Press, 2022) and St. Anne in Renaissance Music: Devotion and Politics (Cambridge University Press, 2014).
-Anderson’s articles have appeared in various peer-reviewed journals, and he is a two-time winner of ASCAP’s Deems Taylor Award for outstanding writing about music, for articles published in Early Music History (2011) and in the Journal of the American Musicological Society (2013).
-His publications have been subvented by the Martin Picker Endowment, Claire and Barry Brook Fund, and the Margarita M. Hanson Fund of the AMS (supported in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation); the Newberry Weiss-Brown Publication Award; and professional development funding from the Eastman School of Music.
-He is also the 2012 winner of the Noah Greenberg Award, given by the American Musicological Society for outstanding contributions to historical performance practices.
-Other academic awards include the National Endowment for the Humanities Summer Stipend, the Alvin H. Johnson American Musicological Society 50 Dissertation-Year Fellowship, and the Grace Frank Grant (Medieval Academy of America).
-In 2017 and 2023, Anderson received Humanities Project grants from the University of Rochester, which allowed for a symposium on machine-reading of medieval music manuscripts and a musical complement to the Memorial Art Gallery’s exhibit on stained glass, respectively.
-He further received the University of Rochester’s Provost Multidisciplinary Award in 2013, which involved producing first recordings of medieval music supplied to the newly installed medieval gallery at the Memorial Art Gallery.
+Articles have appeared in various peer-reviewed journals, and he is a two-time winner of ASCAP’s Deems Taylor Award for outstanding writing about music, for articles published in Early Music History (2011) and in the Journal of the American Musicological Society (2013).
+Anderson’s scholarship and creative work have also been recognized by the American Musicological Society’s Noah Greenberg Award, a National Endowment for the Humanities Summer Stipend, the AMS Alvin H. Johnson Dissertation-Year Fellowship, and the Medieval Academy of America’s Grace Frank Grant.
+At the University of Rochester, multidisciplinary and humanities awards have supported projects joining scholarship, technology, visual art, and performance, including first recordings for the Memorial Art Gallery’s medieval collection, a symposium on machine-reading medieval music manuscripts, and musical programming created in conjunction with an exhibit on stained glass.

-As managing editor of the Eastman Case Studies series, Anderson wrote more than 20 case studies and oversaw the publication of 10 volumes of essays examining contemporary issues in the musical arts landscape around the world.
-The University of Rochester awarded him a Bridging Fellowship in 2019 for study in the Simon School of Business to enhance his work with the case studies series.
-A case study Anderson published involving The Phoenix Symphony’s participation in clinical research with Alzheimer’s patients led to his founding of the ENCORE Chorus for persons living with dementia, their care partners, and an intergenerational team of volunteers.
+As managing editor of the Eastman Case Studies series, Anderson authored more than twenty case studies and oversaw ten volumes of essays addressing leadership and ethics in contemporary musical life.
+A 2019 University of Rochester Bridging Fellowship at the Simon Business School supported this work.
+His case study of The Phoenix Symphony’s participation in clinical research with Alzheimer’s patients led him to found the ENCORE Chorus at the Eastman Community Music School.

 WORKS AND PUBLICATIONS